Immigration and Customs Enforcement

 ICE collects data on every person it encounters, arrests, detains, transports via flight, and deports.

 Our ICE frequently asked data questions is a good place to start before analyzing the data.
-We also provide a codebook describes each data table and the fields within them.
+We also provide a codebook that describes each data table and the fields within them.

 We recommend citing these data as “government data provided by ICE in response to a FOIA request to the Deportation Data Project and analyzed by [your organization].”